• Skip to primary navigation

 Vegan: Use vegetable broth, coconut milk, and maple syrup for a rich, creamy vegan-friendly autumn soup.

-Freezer: This easy butternut squash soup recipe freezes well.
-To freeze, transfer soup to an airtight container or vacuum sealed bag and place in the freezer for up to 3-6 months.
+Freezer: Transfer to an airtight container or vacuum sealed bag and place in the freezer for up to 3-6 months.
+Freezes well.

 Nutrition